Healthcare Pharma New Normal Webinar Questions

 How do you see the state of physicians’ interactions with sales reps until a vaccine is developed?

 Prior to the pandemic, interactions between physicians and sales reps were already changing.
 According to ZS Associates, less than half of physicians today are rep-accessible, which has made it harder for reps to serve their traditional function as the frontline message-bearers.
 However, while face-to-face interactions have decreased, physicians still want to interact with reps.
 According to the SERMO survey I cited earlier, when asked how they preferred to be informed of manufacturer support, news, or product information, 59% of HCPs in the US said “e-mail from rep” and 41% said “virtual rep detail.”
-I imagine this trend will continue even when the epidemic ends as digital communications from reps are more convenient for physician’s office.
+I imagine this trend will continue even when the epidemic ends as digital communications from reps are more convenient for physician’s offices.

 I think most prudent HCPs will agree that it’s important for their own health and safety and for that of their patients for virtual interactions.
-I do think there are situations that will require in person interaction, like delivering samples.
+I do think there are situations that will require in-person interaction, like delivering samples.
 In those situations, I feel that it’s important to proactively communicate what safety measures and protocols you are taking to ensure their safety.

 What are the best practices for conducting virtual ad boards with HCPs?